 So while so many evangelicals are happy to show sympathy and kindness toward those who feel like they are victims, there are many real victims and there are a lot of artificial victims; but while we want to show them kindness we have to remember God will show no mercy to any sinner who rejects Him and rejects His gospel and rejects His Son.
 And sooner or later in our acts of mercy we need to address the issue of sin and death and eternal judgment in hell.
 Whatever your circumstances are, whether you have lived above the fray, whether you have lived in prosperity and wealth, or whether you have lived in poverty and deprivation, the issue is the sins that you commit, the alienation of your entire being from God is going to send you to hell forever, unless you believe in the Lord Jesus Christ and are forgiven through faith in Him.”

 So “even God shows a measure of sympathy” for those who are genuine victims because of our fallen world.
 But this is confused because the God who shows “a measure of sympathy” for genuine victims is the same God who predestined that they be victims of the abuse of this fallen world; a world that he determined to be as evil as it.
 MacArthur insists we “have a responsibility to be kind,…and to give mercy and justice and love and compassion, even sacrificially, doing good to all men.”
 Yet God doesn’t do this for a large mass of humanity called the reprobate.
 Indeed, he does just the opposite to them.
 MacArthur states that sinners need to “repent and come to Him for forgiveness.”
 Does this apply to all sinners?
 MacArthur seems to lead us to believe it does.
-Again, there is no qualification made here according to his fundamental theology and soteriological doctrine of unconditional election.
+Again, there is no qualification made here according to his fundamental deterministic theology and soteriological doctrine of unconditional election.
 MacArthur is disingenuous here.
-He should make clear his “gospel” according to what his soteriology requires.
+He should make clear his “gospel” consistent with what his soteriological doctrines require.

 MacArthur states, “Our message to the sinner is, “I want to do what I can to relieve your suffering, if that’s possible; but I’m much more concerned about the eternal suffering that is awaiting you.
 And God will not be merciful to you unless you have come to Him to receive forgiveness of sins.
 That only happens through the gospel through the Lord Jesus Christ.”
 The “eternal suffering that is awaiting you” is unalterable for the non-elect.
 Yet MacArthur speaks as if this is a contingent matter which is determined by a person’s decision in this life when he says, “God will not be merciful to you unless you have come to Him to receive forgiveness of sins.”
 What is the meaning and sense of “unless?”
 Is this forgiveness an open issue that depends upon what the sinner does or is this merely information MacArthur is providing to us about the external evidences that divide the elect from the non-elect?
 The elect “come to Him to receive forgiveness of sins” and the non-elect do not.
 And unless you come to Him – which only the elect will do – God will not be merciful to you.